thoward/vagrant-warden/README.md

     git clone git://github.com/silas/vagrant-warden.git
     cd vagrant-warden

-Init and update the git submodules

-    git submodule init
-    git submodule update
+Ensure you have the necessary dependencies installed

+    bundle install

-`up` the box (this could take a very long time)
+Build the virtual machine using Vagrant (this could take a very long time)

     vagrant up

-`ssh` to the box and start the warden server
+Connect to the box using `ssh` and start the warden server

     vagrant ssh
     sudo warden-server